oldcai/blog/source/_posts/server/large-postgresql-database-migration.md

 ## Step 4 - Transfer Data From Another Data Center

-Run on the slave server:
+Now, run on the slave server:
 ```
 pg_basebackup -h 10.10.10.10 -p 5432 -S slot_for_migration -U replica -D /var/lib/pgsql/9.6/data --checkpoint=fast -R -P -X stream
 ```

-It would ask you to type password, and after that, you need to wait for it until it finished syncing.
-This step is very time consuming, always takes hours or even days.
+It would ask you to type password.
+Now, you need to wait until it finishes syncing.
+This step is very time consuming, usually takes hours or even days.

 ## Step 5 - Restart The Slave PostgreSQL Server

-After run `service postgresql-9.6 restart`, there should be a sync before the standby server up and run, wouldn't take too long if you didn't leave the console too long after step 4.
+After syncing finished, run `service postgresql-9.6 restart`, there should be a sync before the standby server up and run, wouldn't take too much time if you didn't leave the console too long after step 4.

-Then we can connect to the server now by using psql and do some check, make sure your data are the latest.
+We are almost there.
+Now, we can connect to the server by psql and do some check, make sure our data are the latest.

 ## Step 6 - Promote the Slave to Master Like a King

+Finally, we still need to promote our slave postgresql server to master before we finish our database migration.

 ```
 pg_ctl promote -D